The mission of the church between now and the return of Jesus is to announce the Good News of his Kingdom to all men.

-Believers are his “witnesses,” the envoys of King Jesus sent to summon all men to enter his kingdom, to preach “repentance and remission of sins in his name among all nations.”
-At his ascension, he commanded the disciples to tarry until “they received power after the Holy Spirit came upon them” and thereby become his “witnesses in Jerusalem, and in all Judea, and in Samaria, and unto the uttermost parts of the earth” – to men and women from every nation – (Matthew 28:18-20, Luke 24:45-48, Acts 1:7-9, 3:19-21).
+Just before he ascended to heaven, he commanded the disciples to tarry until “they received power after the Holy Spirit came upon them.”
+Thereafter, they would become his “witnesses in Jerusalem, and in all Judea, and in Samaria, and unto the uttermost parts of the earth,” witnesses to men and women from every nation – (Matthew 28:18-20, Luke 24:45-48, Acts 1:7-9, 3:19-21).

-To the first question, he responded, before the termination of the generation that was contemporary with him.
-To the second, he warned, no one EXCEPT GOD ALONE knows the hour, day, “season,” “seasons” or “times” of his return.
-But there is one factor on the earth that will determine “when” he will appear:
+To the first question, he responded – Before the termination of the generation that was contemporary with him.
+To the second, he warned – No one EXCEPT GOD ALONE knows the hour, day, “season,” “seasons” or “times” of his return.

-- “This gospel of the kingdom shall be preached in the whole habitable earth for a testimony for all nations; and then shall the end come” – (Matthew 24:14, 24:36, Acts 1:6-8).
+However, there is one factor that will determine “when” he will appear – “This gospel of the kingdom shall be preached in the whole habitable earth for a testimony for all nations, and then shall the end come” – (Matthew 24:14, 24:36, Acts 1:6-8).

 The completion of the church’s mission is THE “sign” of the “end,” for the end of this age cannot come until that task has been completed.
 The very fact that the “end” has not arrived provides irrefutable evidence that the church’s mission remains incomplete.
 He will not appear “on the clouds of heaven” until his message has been proclaimed to all the nations of the earth.
 Therefore, all who wait anxiously for his “arrival” must, above all else, preach the Gospel!